Connes spectral distances, quantum discord and coherence of qubits: Connes spectral distance measure of quantum discord and quantum coherence

-and the nearest incoherent state is just $\rho_{\textrm{diag}}$ with the Bloch vector $\vec{r}=(0, 0, z)$.
-This is just the same as the $l_1$ norm of coherence \cite{Baumgratz} and also the trace norm of coherence defined in Ref.~\cite{Shao}.
+and the nearest incoherent state can be chosen as $\rho_{\textrm{diag}}$ with the Bloch vector $\vec{r}\,'=(0, 0, z)$.
+This is similar to the results of the $l_1$ norm of coherence \cite{Baumgratz} and also the trace norm of coherence defined in Ref.~\cite{Shao}.